iclr-blogposts/2025/_posts/2025-04-28-imagenet-flaws.md

     Since labels for the test set are not publicly available, we cannot determine whether the images in each pair have the same label or not.
 However, given that the test and validation sets were created simultaneously by splitting the collected evaluation data, we can infer that the situation is likely similar to the validation set.
 This suggests that each image in a pair belongs to a different class, which sets a lower bound on accuracy on the test set.

 After finding exact duplicates, we removed them and recalculated the accuracies of two models: OpenCLIP and an ImageNet-pretrained CNN EfficientNetV2.
 We conducted three experiments.
-First, we removed all duplicate pairs in the validation set (Table 4, x Val).
-Next, we removed all duplicate images in the validation set that were also present in the training set (Table 4, x Cross).
-Finally, we combined these two methods to remove all exact duplicates (Table 4, x Val+Cross).
+First, we removed all duplicate pairs in the validation set (<a href="#table4">Table 4</a>, x Val).
+Next, we removed all duplicate images in the validation set that were also present in the training set (<a href="#table4">Table 4</a>, x Cross).
+Finally, we combined these two methods to remove all exact duplicates (<a href="#table4">Table 4</a>, x Val+Cross).
 In summary, our approach led to a 0.7% accuracy increase for the zero-shot model and a 1% accuracy increase for the pretrained CNN.
 We remind the reader that all exact duplicates have different labels and their erroneous classification is very likely; the improvement is thus expected.
 <div style="margin-top: 20px;"></div>

 | Model | Standard | × Val | × Cross | × Val+Cross  |